Bulion/MIDI2PWMv2-libcomm/README.md

 - Fetches FlatBuffers v2.0.8 and ETL 20.37.1 via CMake `FetchContent`.
 - Generates C++ sources from the FlatBuffers schemas in `schemas/` and exposes lightweight helpers for MIDI (`libcomm::Endpoint`) and PWM (`libcomm::PwmEndpoint`).
+  Both endpoints share a common frame transport that adds CRC32 integrity checks and ACK/NACK handshakes with automatic retry (up to three attempts by default).
 - Provides optional desktop examples that move messages through a simple D-Bus transport (`libcomm_dbus_sender` / `libcomm_dbus_receiver`).